exafox/paquete/README.md

 ## Deployment and Hosting

 This project is hosted on [Netlify](https://www.netlify.com/) and uses a Github-centric workflow.
 Any changes to `master` will trigger a rebuild and deployment using Nuxt's static generation method.
-A Gitub action is also used to push any changes made on the `master` branch to the `demo` branch.
+A Gitub action is also used to push any changes made on the `master` branch to the `globe` and `demo` branches.
 A branch deploy for master will also be triggered on Netlify at this point.
 Finally, any pull requests attempting to merge into master will create a deploy preview in Netlify.

 This gives us several environments.

 - [https://paquete.netlify.app/](https://paquete.netlify.app/) - Production code using production data
+- [https://globe--paquete.netlify.app/](https://globe--paquete.netlify.app/) - Production code using production data, but with environment variables that hide the branded header
 - [https://demo--paquete.netlify.app/](https://demo--paquete.netlify.app/) - Production code using test data
 - Deploy previews (urls vary and are avaialable within pull requests) - New code using test data